-Every year, thousands of people apply for SSI benefits only to be denied.
+Every year, thousands of people apply for SSI benefits only to be denied by the Social Security Administration (SSA).
 These denials usually occur because applicants did not meet the eligibility requirements or because they did not provide the proper documentation.

 To qualify for SSI, a person must be blind or disabled and have limited income.
-In the context of SSI, a person is considered disabled if they have “a physical or mental impairment that substantially limits one or more major life activities.”
+In the context of SSI, a person is considered disabled if they have a physical or mental impairment that substantially limits their ability to participate in major life activities.

-One of the hardest parts of determining Alpharetta SSI eligibility is determining if a person truly has a medical disability.
-This requires demonstrating both a relevant medical diagnosis and treatment, as well as the impact the disability has on the applicant’s life.
+One of the hardest eligibility requirements to meet for SSI in Alpharetta is proving that you have a medical disability.
+This requires demonstrating both a relevant medical diagnosis and treatment records, as well as the impact the disability has on your life.

-When considering an SSI application, the SSA looks for evidence of the claimed disability and whether it renders an individual unable to do any substantial gainful activity.
-For example, if an individual suffers a loss of function in their arm due to an accident but can still work, they would not be considered eligible for SSI benefits.
-Furthermore, the condition must be expected to last for at least 12 months and continuously impact that individual.
+When considering an SSI application, the SSA looks for evidence of the claimed disability and whether it renders the individual unable to do any substantially gainful activity.
+For example, if someone suffers a loss of function but can still work, they would not be considered eligible for SSI benefits.
+Furthermore, the condition must be expected to last for at least 12 months and continuously impact your ability to earn sufficient income.

-In addition to meeting the disability requirement, another important component of SSI eligibility in Alpharetta is demonstrating that an applicant meets the financial criteria.
-In order to be eligible for SSI benefits in Alpharetta, a person cannot have more than $2,000 in countable assets.
-The Social Security Administration takes bank accounts, cars, homes, and other assets under consideration to determine if an individual meets this threshold.
+In addition to meeting the disability requirement, another important component of SSI eligibility in Alpharetta is demonstrating that you meet the financial criteria.
+To be eligible for SSI benefits, you cannot have more than $2,000 in countable assets.
+The Social Security Administration takes bank accounts, cars, homes, and other assets into consideration to determine whether an individual meets this income threshold.

-There is also an income limit an individual cannot pass if they want to be considered for Alpharetta SSI eligibility.
-The income limit is currently set at $750 per month for an individual and $1,125 per month for a couple.
+There is also an income limit you cannot pass if you want to be considered for SSI.
+The income limit is currently set at $794 per month for an individual and $1,191 per month for a married couple.

-However, not all income is considered income in the context of SSI.
-Therefore, an individual or couple may make more than the threshold yet still qualify for SSI benefits.
-The SSI considers money earned from work, money received in kind, money received from sources such as workers’ compensation or Veterans benefits, and line items such as free food and shelter to count towards income for the purposes of SSI eligibility.
+However, not all income is considered income in the context of SSI eligibility.
+Therefore, an individual or couple may make more than the threshold and still qualify for SSI benefits.
+The SSA counts income earned from work, money received in kind or from sources such as workers’ compensation or veterans’ disability benefits, and line items such as free food and shelter against a person’s or couple’s income limit for the purposes of SSI eligibility.

 Contact The Khaki Law Firm Today